 Monteiro Storm Petrel is apparently an endemic species of the archipelago of the Azores.
-The species is named after the biologist Luis Monteiro, who was the first to notice morphological and acoustic differences between the two seasonal populations from the Azores (Monteiro vs Madeiran Storm Petrels)
+The species is named after the biologist Luis Monteiro, who was the first to notice morphological and acoustic differences between the two seasonal populations breeding in the Azores (Monteiro vs Madeiran Storm Petrels).

 - Latin name: Oceanodroma monteiroi

 - Weight: 35-56 gr

 Source: Map Lynx Edicions/BirdLife International